AppsFlyerSDK/appsflyer-react-native-plugin/README.md

 And removed the following ones:

 - trackAppLaunch -> no longer needed.
 See new init guide
+- sendDeepLinkData -> no longer needed.
+See new init guide
 - enableUninstallTracking -> no longer needed.
 See new uninstall measurement guide

 If you have used 1 of the removed APIs, please check the integration guide for the updated instructions